JonathanQ-Maker/Unity-AStar/README.md

 For A* to work a baked NodeMap object is requird.
 "Baking" is the process by which the map determins traversable and non-traversable locations.

 *Note: Each location on the NodeMap is represented by a Node object, AStar will use these nodes as points it can or cannot walk on.
-You can increase the resolution of the map by increasing the Node count*
+You can increase the resolution of the map by increasing the Node count and decreasing Node radius*

 **Example Code for NodeMap baking:**
 ```C#